jzmini/docmost/README.md

 - Core features are licensed under the open-source AGPL 3.0 license
 - Original Enterprise Edition features remain under their respective licenses

-**Note**: While this fork removes license restrictions for functionality, it respects the original licensing terms.
+**Note**: This fork respects the original licensing terms.
 Users should review the original Docmost licensing for compliance.

 ### Contributing